Marcraphael12/Food-recipe-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+> Give a star to show support...

-If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>